-The capital murder charge stems from the March 22, 2011 death of Allen’s former wife Paula in a house fire.
+Allen is charged in the March 22, 2011 death of his wife Paula in a house fire.

 Paula Allen, 54, was found dead just inside the front door of a mobile home behind the New Life Church of Restoration just east of Gatesville.

 An initial autopsy report showed Paula Allen died of smoke inhalation and thermal burns.

 David Allen was able to escape the flames that morning, but said he was overcome by smoke as he tried to rescue his wife.